slavamilner/dotnet-sdk-release/README.md

 ## Overview

-The TigerConnect .NET SDK provides a simple way to enhance your .NET applications with intelligent, secure messaging from TigerConnect
+The TigerConnect .NET SDK provides a simple way to enhance your .NET applications with intelligent, secure messaging from TigerConnect.
+The SDK is a .NET wrapper of the TigerConnect REST APIs to make things easier to incorporate into your Windows applications.

 In order to use the TigerConnect .NET SDK you must be a registered developer.
 All aspects of this setup are covered in detail in the [TigerConnect Documentation](https://tigerconnect.readme.io/).